fluentpython/example-code-2e/links/README.md

 - URLs with `oreilly` in them are unchanged;
 - `fluentpython.com` URL (with no path) is unchanged;

+The `custom.htacess` file contains the top redirects, which have custom names.
+`FPY.LI.htaccess` has the same content, plus numbered URLs generated from the links in each chapter in the book.

 The `FPY.LI.htaccess` is deployed at the root folder in `http://fpy.li`.